Colorado Porch

 The Front Range

-Most of Colorado lives in the strip of cities where the Great Plains run into the mountains — Denver and its suburbs, Boulder, Colorado Springs, Fort Collins, Greeley, and Pueblo, stitched together by I-25.
+Most of Colorado lives in the strip of cities where the Great Plains run into the mountains.
+Denver and its suburbs, Boulder, Colorado Springs, Fort Collins, Greeley, and Pueblo are all stitched together by I-25.
 It's the part of the state where the address really matters: which county, which city, which school, metro, and fire district, and which stack of local taxes.
 Start here, because a boundary you can't see often decides the answer.

 The places